Gylfian/VLN1-vika-2/README.md

     Now enter the ID of the computer you wish to delete and press return.
 If you change your mind press 1 to go back The system will prompt you and ask if you are sure, press y to delete and n to cancel If you wish to delete a connection press 3
-    The program will display all the scientists and their ID's Now enter the ID of the computer you wish to delete and press return.
+    The program will display all the connections and their ID's Now enter the ID of the computer you wish to delete and press return.

 How do I edit lists?